- Inside mount means the window treatment is installed inside the window casing.

-If you want to maximize the view through your window when your shade is open, pay attention to the shade's stack height.
-"Stack height" is the amount of space your shade takes up at the top of your window when the shade is fully opened.
+If you want to maximize the view through your window when your blind is open, pay attention to the blind's stack height.
+"Stack height" is the amount of space your blind takes up at the top of your window when the blind is fully opened.
 Small stack heights maximize your view, while large stack heights block more of the view at the top of the window.
-Click here to see specific stack height measurements based on the shade's size.
+Click here to see specific stack height measurements based on the blind's size.

-Multiple shades on one headrail help you more easily cover wide windows or patio doors.
+Multiple blinds on one headrail help you more easily cover wide windows or patio doors.
 A single headrail makes installation easier and creates a clean, unified look.

-Choose which side of the window treatment should have the lift control, which could be a cord or a cord loop.
+Choose which side of the window treatment should have the lift control.
 Think about the placement of the window and any furniture or obstacles in the room, and choose the side that's most accessible.

-For a single shade: Lift control can be positioned on the left or right.
+For a single blind: Lift control can be positioned on the left or right.

-For multiple shades on one headrail: Lift controls must be positioned to the outside.
-For two-on-one, either shade can control both shades or each shade can be operated independently.
+For multiple blinds on one headrail: Lift controls must be positioned to the outside.

 Hold down brackets prevent door-mounted window treatments from bouncing around as the door is opened or closed.
 They can also be used to secure window-mounted treatments subjected to heavy wind exposure.
 They're not recommended for motorized window treatments.